How long do you stay in jail for domestic assault in Oklahoma?

 Avoiding jail time in domestic violence cases

-A good defense attorney can negotiate deferred sentencing, suspended sentencing, or alternative sentences, such as counseling, community service, or therapy.
+A good Oklahoma City defense attorney can negotiate deferred sentencing, suspended sentencing, or alternative sentences, such as counseling, community service, or therapy.
 (Alternate sentencing arrangements are generally easier to obtain for first-time offenders than those facing subsequent charges.)

-Retaining good legal counsel early on when facing domestic violence is essential to avoiding all jail time or negotiating the case down.
+Retaining good legal counsel early on when facing domestic violence is essential to avoiding jail time or negotiating the case down.

 Contact our team at Jacqui Ford Law for your Oklahoma defense